viperleed/viperleed/doc/content/basics/example_systems/Cu(111)-Te.rst

    Therefore, the danger of getting trapped in a local R-factor minimum close to the starting position is low, and we can initialize the search at the previously determined values.
    The :ref:`SEARCH_CONVERGENCE<search_convergence>` dgen parameter ensures that the search range shrinks more rapidly than with standard parameters.

-   Of course, this is not the only possible (or necessarily best) choice of hyper parameters to speed up this section.
-   One could, for example, also reduce the search population size (:ref:`SEARCH_POPULATION<searchpop>`) or limit the maximum number of generations (:ref:`SEARCH_MAX_GEN<searchgenmax>`).

 The optimization on the 1 pm (0.01 Å) grid allows us to further reduce the R-factor to about :math:`R_P \approx 0.23`, which is again a good improvement on the previous value of :math:`R_P \approx 0.33`.